nirvasyI/nirvasyI/README.md

-# hello! ☼
+# hello! ♡

-my name is solstice, nice to meet you!
+my name is solace, nice to meet you!

-# biography ☼
+# biography ♡

 25 · fictionkin · playing since 2020